particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 throttling](#limits).

 The hook error events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
 Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](/reference/device-cloud/api/#get-a-stream-of-events) to see these events.

+### Ordering and Duplicates

+Events, and therefore webhooks, do not have guaranteed end-to-end delivery.
+If you need to guarantee delivery of events, you should send a separate acknowledgement to the device from your server.

+Events are not guaranteed to be delivered in the order they were sent.
+They typically will, and the longer you wait between them, the more likely they will arrive in order, but it is possible in the case of retransmission for events to arrive out-of-order.

+Likewise, events are delivered at least once.
+In the case of a lost acknowledgement, the device may retransmit the event, which would cause your webhook to execute twice for the same event.
+You should make sure your server code is aware of this possibility.

 ## Using the Console